neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 <br>

 When $p_x=1$, then the event isn't suprising at all and the value above reduces to $0$.
 On the other hand, for smaller values of $p_x$, the value above increases and indicates that the event is "more surprising".
-Vaguely speaking maximizing entropy means "maximizing surprise and uncertainty", and this is achieved by dispersing our random variable across all possible values of the sample space.
+Roughly speaking, maximizing entropy means "maximizing surprise and uncertainty", and this is achieved by dispersing our random variable across all possible values of the sample space.
 If some event were highly likely, then most of the time the outcome wouldn't surprise us at all.
 But if every outcome were equally likely, then each outcome would be very "surprising" because we would have no idea which one would likely happen next (as a fair warning, don't take the word "surprising" to mean anything rigorous here; it's only meant to be an analogy).

 So how can we use this to analyze the "shuffledness" of our arrays?
 Entropy manifests in our sequences of records when it becomes hard to expect which record comes after a given record.
 In a sorted list (or a list with some structure to it), this is easy because the records form a sort of pattern.
-Thus, when traversing the array, at any given point, it is reasonable to have an expectation for what the next record might be (it won't be anything surprising).
+Thus, when traversing the array, it is reasonable to have an expectation for what the next record might be at any given point (it won't be anything *surprising*).
 However, when an array is shuffled really well, it becomes really hard to tell what record might come next, and so things are "uncertain" and "surprising".

 [To approach this more rigorously](https://stats.stackexchange.com/questions/78591/correlation-between-two-decks-of-cards/79552#79552), we define a random variable $X$ to represent the possible differences between any two adjacent records.
 That is, for any two adjacent records $r_i$ and $r_{i + 1}$ along the shuffled array, we define $x_i$ to be